VDB Comparison

 • visualize content retrieved for a given query in a 2D plot, using UMAP

-If, before continuing, you want to refamiliarize yourself with the basics of RAG systems, we encourage you check out this excellent article on VectorHub: Retrieval Augmented Generation.
+If, before continuing, you want to refamiliarize yourself with the basics of RAG systems, we encourage you to check out this excellent article on VectorHub: Retrieval Augmented Generation.

 1. System design